 The Code Company designed and engineered a live API service that could export content and data from Pedestrian’s old custom CMS and translate it all into a WordPress format.

 Due to the fragmented nature of how content was stored, the data migration was incredibly complex.
-This meant it had to be constantly refined through an iterative process, accounting for increasingly older content.
+This meant there wee constant refinements through an iterative process, that accounted for increasingly older content.

-For most niche and speciality publishers, a jobs board is a great way to monetise their audience.
+A jobs board is a great way to monetise the niche audience of speciality publishers.

-The job platform is able to send alerts to users wanting daily notices.
-On average, it manages 40,000+ daily job alerts and 45,000+ new job opening alerts.
-We've written about some of the technical challenges and how we solved them with sending bulk personalised emails in WordPress.
+The Pedestrian jobs board manages 40,000+ daily job alerts and 45,000+ new job opening alerts.
+See how we solved the the technical challenges of sending bulk personalised emails in WordPress.

-Being able to automate this has helped the Pedestrian jobs board grow in reach and relevance.
-The simplified processes of adding new jobs and setting up information means Pedestrian and its users are able to add and manage postings more efficiently than ever.
+Automating the job alert process has helped Pedestrian grow in reach and relevance.
+The simplified processes means the editorial team and end users are able to add and manage postings more efficiently than ever before.